 Initially known as a “miracle in the desert” and just an hour away from Palm Springs, the once pristine Salton Sea, where Frank Sinatra and The Beach Boys spent their weekends performing and sport fishing, and where millions of migratory birds make a critical stopover each year, has become a polluted time bomb.
-As massive fish-die offs, evaporation, and agricultural runoff threaten this microcosm, the eccentric community of Bombay Beach fight for both the sea and their way of life in the face of daunting political, economical, and environmental odds.
+As Imperial Valley water allocations, rising salinity levels, and agricultural runoff all contribute to the massive fish-die offs, outbreaks of botulism, and steady evaporation that threatens this microcosm, the eccentric town of Bombay Beach and surrounding communities fight for both the sea and their way of life in the face of daunting political, economic, and environmental odds.

 While a permanent solution to this systemic demise remains out of reach, and government programs designed to help are consistently undeveloped or underfunded, we hope to bring much needed global attention to the plight of the Sea through cultural immersion.
 As the art within the town grows over time and more visitors flock to the area, we are raising awareness both within the general public and through media coverage, while enriching the lives of the residents that are both plagued and sustained by this ecological disaster.

 The Bombay Beach Drive-In - an outdoor movie theatre featuring car shells, boats, and off-road vehicles newly renovated for Year 2 and gifted to the town as a year round cinema, but with curated film series during the Biennale.
 Gifted to the town in 2016.